Why You Get Dizzy During a Hot Flash

 If you do experience shortness of breath or dizziness during a hot flash, there are things you can do to help ease these symptoms.

-One of the best things you can do for your body is to drink plenty of water.
 If you find yourself feeling dizzy, drink a glass of water.
-Many of us don’t drink enough water in a day and are often dehydrated as a result.
-Dehydration can add to feelings of dizziness during a hot flash.
+Many of us don’t drink enough water each day and are often dehydrated as a result.
 When the body doesn’t have enough fluids, mainly water, the volume of blood in your body decreases and can keep oxygen from getting to your brain as effectively.
-By drinking water, you’re helping boost your blood’s ability to get enough oxygen to your brain.
+Unfortunately, dehydration can create a feeling of wooziness on its own, and add to feelings of dizziness during a hot flash.

 Sit Back or Lay Down

 If you’re experiencing dizziness and shortness of breath, you should steady yourself immediately by sitting back in a chair or laying down.
-Standing up when you feel dizzy or light-headed can increase your chance of falling over.
-The body can’t balance when the brain isn’t receiving enough oxygen.
-Sitting or laying down can prevent you from falling over and lower your risk of fainting.
+Standing up when you feel dizzy or light-headed can increase your chance of falling over, because the body can’t balance when the brain isn’t receiving enough oxygen.
 Make sure to stay sitting or laying down until your hot flash is over and you stop feeling dizzy or short of breath.

 Don’t Panic if You Feel Dizzy

-If you experience dizziness, light-headedness, or shortness of breath during a hot flash, the important thing to remember is don’t panic!
-It’s important to try to keep calm otherwise you risk increasing your stress hormones and compounding the problem.
-Drink water, lay down, and wait things out no matter how long it takes.
-Remember, your health and safety always come first!
+If you experience dizziness, light-headedness, or shortness of breath during a hot flash, the important thing is to to remember not to panic!
+Try to keep calm — if you get agitated, you risk increasing your stress hormones and compounding the problem.
+Drink water, lay down, and wait things out, no matter how long it takes.